Logo

 • combing and shearing

-The Good Cashmere Standard can go a long way to making a significant improvement to the welfare of cashmere goats.
-For more detailed information regarding the Standard, please click this link.
+The Good Cashmere Standard® can go a long way to making a significant improvement to the welfare of cashmere goats.
+For more detailed information regarding the standard, please click this link.

 The criteria contained in The Good Cashmere Standard extend beyond the comprehensive criteria that relate to goat welfare.
-The Standard also includes criteria regarding the planning of animal welfare maintenance and the recording of the resulting outcomes.
+The standard also includes criteria regarding the planning of animal welfare maintenance and the recording of the resulting outcomes.

-In addition, farmers must co-exist with wildlife and not negatively impact biodiversity on and around the areas they manage.
-Above that, the Standard defines social criteria for both small and large farms.
+Herders must ensure that persons who work with goats are trained and competent enough to do so.
+Additionally, it requires that goat farming activities protect the land and do not cause pollution.In addition, herders must co-exist with wildlife and not negatively impact biodiversity on and around the areas they manage.
+Above that, the standard defines social criteria for farms with temporary,permanent or without workers.
 These criteria govern issues such as the rights of children and workers, gender equality, correct payment as well as health and safety.
-Farmers must also adhere to stipulations regarding management criteria and audits.
-By working side by side with cashmere farmers we aim to achieve wide-ranging, significant and continuous improvement.
+Herders must also adhere to stipulations regarding management criteria and audits.
+By working side by side with cashmere herders we aim to achieve wide-ranging, significant and continuous improvements to an animal-friendly and ethically responsible cashmere production.

 Environment